huggingface/blog/fine-tune-xlsr-wav2vec2.md

 To give more explanation on some of the parameters:

 - 	`group_by_length` makes training more efficient by grouping training samples of similar input length into one batch.
 This can significantly speed up training time by heavily reducing the overall number of useless padding tokens that are passed through the model
 - 	`learning_rate` and `weight_decay` were heuristically tuned until fine-tuning has become stable.
-Note that those parameters strongly depend on the Timit dataset and might be suboptimal for other speech datasets.
+Note that those parameters strongly depend on the Common Voice dataset and might be suboptimal for other speech datasets.

 For more explanations on other parameters, one can take a look at the [docs](https://huggingface.co/transformers/master/main_classes/trainer.html?highlight=trainer#trainingarguments).